TsuyoshiUshio/blue-green-rollback/README.md

+# Deprecated!

+This repo is merged into [sakkuru/rollback-push](https://github.com/sakkuru/rollback-push).
+I misunderstood the cloud foundry cli spec.
+We can write two command in a plugin. :) I wrote this feature on the repository.
+Please refer and enjoy it.

 # Blue Green Rollback

 This is a Cloud Foundry CLI plugin.
 I learn/forked code from the great plugin, [autopilot](https://github.com/contraband/autopilot).
 You can use this command with